-This guide will explore Lion’s Mane in a variety of different ways.
+This guide will explore Lion’s Mane mushrooms in a variety of different ways.
 First, we’ll examine its origin and history to find out just where this interesting fungus came from.
-We’ll dive into the multitude of health and wellness benefits (including interesting, lesser-known characteristics) that a person can benefit from by including Lion’s Mane in their lifestyle.
+We’ll dive into the multitude of wellness and health benefits (including interesting, lesser-known characteristics) that a person can benefit from by including Lion’s Mane mushrooms in their lifestyle.

-We’ll also look at how it is extracted for supplement use, how to determine if a Lion’s Mane product is of high quality and potency, and who can experience Lion’s Mane mushroom benefits.
+We’ll also look at how Lion’s Mane mushrooms grow and are extracted for supplement use, how to determine if a Lion’s Mane mushroom product is of high quality and potency, and who can experience Lion’s Mane mushroom health benefits.

 There is a lot to unpack about this fascinating health booster, so let’s look at where it came from, how it’s been used, and where it can be found today.